 20-Minute Parking Spaces

 Available to anyone at any time, no permit required.
 Flashers must be on and the vehicle may not be parked longer than 20 minutes.
-20-Minute spaces are scattered throughout campus in Lots: F, J, L, M, S, U, Grace Watson Circle, Cross Campus Drive (next to Crossroads), Student Health Center (Bldg.
+20-Minute spaces are scattered throughout campus in Lots: D, F, J, L, M, S, U, Grace Watson Circle, Cross Campus Drive (next to Crossroads), Student Health Center (Bldg.
 23A), LBJ Circle, and Nathaniel Rochester Circle.
-Refer to the Refer to the Campus Map for the location near your destination.
+Refer to the Campus Map for the location near your destination.
 These spaces are provided as an added convenience to pick up/drop off materials, books, documents, etc. These spaces are highly enforced to ensure turnover for all that need to use them.
 Enforcement efforts do include electronic tire chalking to validate the time vehicle spent in the space; citation will be issued for time limit violation.

 A visitor is any person not formally connected with RIT who has business or other legitimate reason to be on campus.
 Bona fide visitors are welcome on campus and may park in any designated "visitor space" or other parking space not restricted by signs for other uses (such as reserved parking, short term, Admin spaces, etc.).
-All visitors must stop at the Visitor Information Center to obtain a visitor/guest pass while on campus.
+All visitors must stop at the Welcome Center to obtain a visitor/guest pass while on campus.

 Handicapped Parking Permits